 The Company has not yet commercialized any products.
 To conduct clinical trials on a timely basis, to obtain regulatory approval and to be commercially successful, the Company must manufacture its products either directly or through third parties in commercial quantities in compliance with regulatory requirements and at an acceptable cost.
 Although the Company has produced its products in the laboratory, scaled its production process to pilot levels and has the ability to manufacture commercial quantities of certain of its products, the Company has not yet produced commercial quantities nor received regulatory approval for such production.
 The Company anticipates that production of its products in commercial quantities will create technical as well as financial challenges for the Company.
-The Company has limited experience in manufacturing, and no assurance can be given as to the ultimate performance of the Company's manufacturing facility in San Diego, its suitability for approval for commercial production or the Company's ability to make a successful transition to commercial production.
+The Company has limited experience in manufacturing, and no assurance can be given as to the ultimate performance of the Company's manufacturing facility in San Diego, its suitability for approval for commercial production.